 At CES 2018 we tested out the Lenovo Smart Display, one of the first to be announced in full.
-It will be available some time in early summer, with either an 8in or 10in screen, and will cost $199.99 or $249.99 depending on the size.
-UK release details are yet to be announced.
+It will be available with either an 8in or 10in screen, and will cost $199.99 or $249.99 depending on the size.

 We know a little less about the other devices on offer.
-LG's ThinQ WK9 and JBL's View were both on display at CES, but neither company has announced a price or solid release date.
+LG's ThinQ WK9 and JBL's View were both on display at CES, but neither company has announced pricing.
 Sony has said even less - we know the company is working on a smart display, but know nothing else about it.

 Google Home smart display